adwait1-g/adwait1-g.github.io/_posts/write-your-own-xxxx/ELF-Parser/2019-12-08-writing-an-elf-parsing-library-part7-program-headers.md

 One point to note is, there is **no segment** corresponding to this header.
 It is a header specifically used to convey stack permissions and nothing more.

 If you want to learn more about this, you can explore this took called ```execstack```.
-It manipulates this Program Header to make stack executable.
+It manip/write/your/own/xxxx/2019/12/09/writing-an-elf-parsing-library-part8-program-header-table.htmlulates this Program Header to make stack executable.

 **9. PT_GNU_RELRO**: Read Only after relocation